 Emily Gluntz, Construction Administrator

 Two years ago Emily watched the Lord bring her life full circle & back to Memphis, the city where she was born.
 She is a professional wedding photographer and previously spent several years in Indianapolis living & serving with an urban women’s ministry.
 Emily joins our staff team after being an SOS Academy intern in 2015 and focuses on leading homeowner relations while supporting the construction team.
-She is passionate about sharing life and making connections with people around the table, tends to break into spontaneous singing and is always ready for a weekend road trip to explore new places!
+She is passionate about sharing life and making connections with people around the table, always has a song stuck in her head and loves exploring new places!
 Contact Emily

 Mark joined full-time staff team in October 2016.
 He moved here with his wife, Lauren from Knoxville, TN on their 1 year anniversary, excited for the new adventure of Memphis, SOS, and Occupational Therapy school for Lauren.
 They met at and attended the University of Tennessee.
 He served as a maintenance technician for a property management company in Knoxville and is excited to bring his skills and what he’s learned to SOS to serve Memphis.
 He enjoys being outdoors, playing and watching sports, especially UT football, and building great community with friends.
 Contact Mark